 You might feel it’s impact in how you are in yourself, or with others.
 Perhaps it feels like it’s time to talk about this.
 Or maybe you're still living through this.
 I can work with you, and your trauma, safely and at you pace.

 Everything is different.

 When someone dies, or a part of our life stops, it can be disorienting.
 Life can cease to make sense, and our place within it can be confused.
 The deep experience of grief can impact areas of our lives we hadn’t imagined.
-Counselling for loss, of a loved one or a role, can help with the physical and emotional impact.
+Psychotherapy for loss, of a loved one or a role, can help with the physical and emotional impact of this frightening process.
 There is no ‘normal’ way to grieve, counselling can help you to cope and understand your process through your loss.